 In the 14th and 15th centuries, the Arsenal played a key role in making the Republic of Venice a major military and trading power.

 The shipyard’s prosperity was based on a complex system invented by the Venetian state to finance the city’s fleet:

-- it made it possible to make military ships more profitable by dedicating them to trading activities during peacetime;
+- it made it possible to make military ships more profitable by dedicating them to trading activities in peacetime;

 - it also enabled the Venetians to invest in the ships as shareholders.
 The costs and risks of chartering ships were thus shared between all the shareholders.

-Building on its economic and military success, the Venetian Arsenal turned to innovations and started designing new ships, like the galleon.
+Building on its economic and military success, the Venetian Arsenal turned to innovations and designed new ships like the galleon.

 Assembly lines at the Venetian Arsenal

-At its peak, the Venetian Arsenal employed 16,000 workers and developed a working system that was strikingly similar to what would later be called ‘assembly lines’.
-To save time, tasks were divided and standardised.
+At its peak, the Venice Arsenal employed 16,000 workers and developed a working system that was strikingly similar to what would later be called ‘assembly lines’.
+To save time and efficiency, tasks were divided and standardised.

-In the 17th century, the Venetian Arsenal could build one boat per day which was a technical exploit!
+In the 17th century, the Venetian Arsenal could build one boat per day which was truly remarkable!

 The Venetian Arsenal in the hands of the French and Austrians